jbiatek/BSGRulebook/rulebook.md

 Some Skill cards have the word "Reckless" printed at the top of the text area.
 They are always abilities that apply at the beginning of a Skill check.
 When a Reckless ability is used, it makes the subsequent Skill check a Reckless one.
 Only one Reckless card may be played per Skill check.

 The Pegasus Treachery cards have "Reckless Skill Check" abilities.
-These function like regular Skill Check Abilities, but only have an effect if the Skill check was made Reckless.
+These function like regular Skill Check Abilities, but are resolved only if the Skill check was made Reckless.

-The Daybreak Treachery cards do not have "Reckless Skill Check" cards, so when these cards are being used, a Reckless Skill check has a chance of triggering additional Treachery cards.
+The Daybreak Treachery deck does not have "Reckless Skill Check" cards, so when using that deck a Reckless Skill check has a chance of triggering additional Treachery cards.

 "Restore Order" cannot be played on a Skill check after it has been made Reckless, and Reckless cards cannot be played on a Skill check after it has had "Restore Order" applied to it.

 #### Types
 - Politics: This skill represents a character’s ability to control morale and help the fleet overcome crises.
 This is the most common skill type required by Crisis Cards.
 Some politics cards also provide the ability to allow a player draw Skill Cards from outside his skill set.- Leadership: This skill represents a character’s ability to take charge of situations and command other individuals.
 This is the second-most common skill type required by Crisis Cards.
 Some leadership cards allow players to move other characters and grant them a bonus action.- Tactics: This skill type represents a character’s ability to plan missions as well as to physically overcome obstacles.
 Tactics cards allow players to gain bonuses to die rolls as well as scout the galaxy for new destinations.- Piloting: This skill represents a character’s ability to fly vipers.
 Piloting cards allow players to reroll enemy attack rolls as well as gain additional attacks.- Engineering: This skill represents a character’s strength in the mechanical and scientific fields.
 Some engineering cards allow players to repair vipers and locations aboard Galactica.